 On my first try, I used only inulin.
 Inulin is gently sweet, high in fibre and does not have an aftertaste.
-The result was super-crisp and bright white.
+The result was super crisp and bright white.
 However, the texture was somewhat fibrous and it did not taste authentic.

 That's why I settled on using part inulin and part erythritol.
 This combination achieved the classic crisp meringue texture and had the perfect amount of sweetness.

 This section contains step-by-step instructions and photos that show how to make this recipe.
 See the recipe card for full information on ingredients and quantities

 Let's get started with making keto friendly meringue cookies!

 1.)
 Put 2 very fresh egg whites into a clean, dry glass or metal bowl.
 Whisk with an electric mixer until stiff peaks form.